ajoh504/backupfileutil/README.md

 ### Optional Configuration

 During the first time setup, the script will prompt the user to enter file paths to be stored.
-A directory called "BackupFileUtil" will be created in the user's home directory.
-The plain text file, titled `storedPaths.txt`, is stored there by default.
+A directory called "backupfileutil" will be created in the user's home directory.
+The plain text file, titled `storedpaths.txt`, is stored there by default.
 Optionally, the text file can be edited prior to running the backup.
 To do so, simply open the text file and add file paths with a new line after each path.